lvl1/courses/salt-cloud-minion-deployment-part2.md

     master: localhost

 This tells the minion software to find the master on the local machine.
-Save and exit by pressing "ESC" followed by entering ":wq" and then pressing return.
+Save and exit by pressing `ESC` followed by entering `:wq` and then pressing return.

 To apply our changes, we need to restart the salt minion: